CrossTheRoadElec/Phoenix6-Documentation/source/docs/migration/migration-guide/configuration-guide.rst

             .. code-block:: Java

-               // user must remember to factory default if they configure devices in code m_motor.configFactoryDefault();
+               // user must remember to explicitly factory default if they configure devices in code m_motor.configFactoryDefault();

          .. tab-item:: C++